shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 **Private :**
 - Private attributes are attributes with double underscore prefixed to their identifier eg. \_\_ansh.
 They cannot be accessed or modified from the outside directly and will result in an AttributeError if such an attempt is made

+## Mutability
+-  Data-types holds the memory reference and that memory hold the data-type and value.
+-  Mutability tells if the state of the data-type can be changed or not.
+-  Immutables
+   -  Numbers(int, float, Boolean, etc.)
+   -  Strings
+   -  Tuples
+   -  Frozen Sets
+   -  User-defined classes
+-  Mutables
+   -  Lists
+   -  Sets
+   -  Dictionaries
+   -  User-defined classes

 # Other objects Types